Madam C. J. Walker: Activism and philanthropy

-As Walker's wealth and notoriety increased, she became more vocal about her views.
+As Walker's wealth and influence increased, she became more vocal about her views.
 In 1912, Walker addressed an annual gathering of the National Negro Business League (NNBL) from the convention floor, where she declared: "I am a woman who came from the cotton fields of the South.
 From there, I was promoted to the washtub.
 From there, I was promoted to the cook kitchen.
 And from there, I promoted myself into the business of manufacturing hair goods and preparations.
 I have built my own factory on my own ground."
-The following year she addressed convention-goers from the podium as a keynote speaker.
+The following year, Walker addressed convention-goers from the podium as a keynote speaker.

-She helped raise funds to establish a branch of YMCA in Indianapolis's black community, pledging $1,000 to the building fund for Senate Avenue YMCA.
+Walker helped raise funds to establish a branch of YMCA in Indianapolis's black community, pledging $1,000 to the building fund for Senate Avenue YMCA.
 Walker also contributed scholarship funds to the Tuskegee Institute.
 Other beneficiaries included Indianapolis's Flanner House and Bethel African Methodist Episcopal Church; Mary McLeod Bethune's Daytona Education and Industrial School for Negro Girls (which later became Bethune-Cookman University) in Daytona Beach, Florida; the Palmer Memorial Institute in North Carolina; and the Haines Normal and Industrial Institute in Georgia.
 Walker was also a patron of the arts.

-About 1913, Walker's daughter, A'Lelia, moved to a new townhouse in Harlem, and in 1916, Walker joined her in New York, leaving the day-to-day operation of her company to her management team in Indianapolis.
+About 1913, Walker's daughter, A'Lelia, moved to a new townhouse in Harlem.
+In 1916, Walker joined her in New York, leaving the day-to-day operation of her company to her management team in Indianapolis.
 In 1917, Walker commissioned Vertner Tandy, the first licensed black architect in New York City and a founding member of Alpha Phi Alpha fraternity, to design her house in Irvington-on-Hudson, New York.
 Walker intended for Villa Lewaro, which cost $250,000 to build, to become a gathering place for community leaders and to inspire other African Americans to pursue their dreams.
-She moved into the house in May 1918 and hosted an opening event to honor Emmett Jay Scott, at that time the Assistant Secretary for Negro Affairs of the U.S. Department of War.
+Walker moved into the house in May 1918 and hosted an opening event to honor Emmett Jay Scott, at that time the Assistant Secretary for Negro Affairs of the U.S. Department of War.